This post is adapted from a speech given at the National Press Club.

 Last month, the FCC released its proposal detailing how it intends to protect Net Neutrality in the wake of the court ruling that overturned its Open Internet Order.

-According to the Pew Research Center, half of all Americans cite the Internet as their main source for national and international news.
+According to the Pew Research Center, half of all people in the United States cite the internet as their main source for national and international news.
 For young people, that number is 71 percent.

 It’s important to remember that the court didn’t say that Net Neutrality was a bad idea, or that the FCC had failed to make the case for the need for such protections.
 The court simply said the FCC had used a legal theory that could not support the blocking and discrimination prohibitions in the 2010 rules.